School lunches and more

 Ark Castledown Primary Academy is committed to healthy eating and in order to promote a healthy lifestyle we ask that pupils do not bring chocolate, sweets, fizzy drinks or other ‘fast food’ into school.
 All children are expected to have a plastic water bottle, which are available to purchase from Super Stitch.
 Children will be encouraged to drink water throughout the day and water is made available at tables during lunchtime.

 Our onsite kitchen caterers, Caterlink, offer every child a healthy lunch, cooked freshly at the school, each day.
-Please take a look at the menu.
 A vegetarian choice is always provided and they can usually cater to special dietary needs if the school is notified.
+You can download this term's menu here.

 Access to drinking water